saladpalad/blackjack/README.md

 # blackjack game

-Blackjack card game with a Human & AI aspect
+Blackjack Card Pygame with a Human & AI aspect

 # Demo of Player Control